dreibh/hipercontracer/README.md

 # The HiPerConTracer Reverse Tunnel Tool

-The HiPerConTracer Reverse Tunnel (RTunnel) Tool maintains a reverse [SSH](https://www.openssh.com/) from a remote HiPerConTracer Node to a HiPerConTracer Collector server.
-The purpose is to allow for SSH login from the Collector server to the Node, via the reverse tunnel.
+The HiPerConTracer Reverse Tunnel (RTunnel) Tool maintains a reverse [SSH](https://www.openssh.com/) tunnel from a remote HiPerConTracer Node to a HiPerConTracer Collector server.
+The purpose is to allow for SSH login from the Collector server to the Node, via this reverse tunnel.
 Then, the Node does not need a publicly-reachable IP address (e.g.&nbsp;a Node only having a private IP address behind a NAT/PAT firewall).

 ## Example
 Establish a Reverse Tunnel, with the following settings: